Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 - identifies post-doctoral appointments which satisfy college/school requirements; and

 - identifies any over expenditure or disallowed expenditures that may require coverage from college/school funds.

-Research Administration is the only University office authorized to sign a proposal which seeks external funding.
-The PI must obtain all appropriate signatures before submitting the proposal to Research Administration.
-In signing on behalf of the University, Research Administration assures that the proceeding entities:
+Grants Management is the only University office authorized to sign a proposal which seeks external funding.
+The PI must obtain all appropriate signatures before submitting the proposal to Grants Management.
+In signing on behalf of the University, Grants Management assures that the proceeding entities: